 The Library website has embedded content from various free social media tools.
 We aim for all content we publish via these to be accessible, however the accessibility of the platforms and any content we repost from other accounts is outside of our control.

 We are currently investigating and working to fix the accessibility issues we have identified and detailed in the Non-accessible content section above.
-We are prioritising accessibility work on the Library FAQs.
-We tested all publicly accessible FAQs for accessibility, and identified 293 which required updating.
-We have fixed 221 of these and we are working on fixing the remaining 72.
+New content added to the website continues to be checked for accessibility.

 Pages from this website were last tested between November 2019 and September 2020, with system criteria assessed between November 2019 and May 2020, and content tested between August 2020 and September 2020.
 The testing was carried out by an individual member of Leeds Beckett University Library staff with advice and input from colleagues.